admin-shell-io/questions-and-answers/README.md

 ## Questions-and-Answers

+**[What are best practices for creating a system of Asset Administration Shells?](#id42)** <a id="id42"></a><!-- ID: 42 -->

+There are currently to ways to create/reference further AAS:
+1. Using a BOM (Bill of Material) submodel, a dedicated submodel with self- or co-managed assets

+  > Note: Scope of the BOM submodel are relations between *assets* and not *AASs*.
+BOM submodel defined “isPartOf” and “isIdentical” relation types between assets.

+   *	Self-managed assets have own asset ID which can be used in AAS infrastructure (e.g., a registry) to query available AAS
+   *	Co-managed assets have no asset ID and own AAS.

+&nbsp;&nbsp;&nbsp;&nbsp;*Advantages*: BOM-AAS is self-contained and has no “external” dependencies such as references to AAS, probably will be used as blueprint for further submodels

+&nbsp;&nbsp;&nbsp;&nbsp;*Disadvantages*: AAS infrastructure for resolution of asset ID to AAS is needed

+2. Direct references to external AAS or Submodels using Relationship Submodel Elements.
+We currently do not recommend this method in case of lacking generalizability and creation of tight couplings between AAS (by taking over the “resolution” part)

+(Answered: 2021-06-28)

 **[How shall a link to a website be entered in an AAS, as File or as ReferenceElement object?](#id2)** <a id="id2"></a><!-- ID: 2 -->

 Links to websites shall be entered as File object (physical reference).
 ReferenceElement  objects represent logical references.